CXFirst/job-interview/README.md

 $\int_a^b f(x, y, z, ...),\mathrm{d}x$

-Integrals have 4 parameters the lower bound `a`, the upper bound `b`, the function `f` and the function parameter we want to integrate `x` (that one is by default `x` and as an optional work if you have time you could let the user choose the variable for multivariable functions).
+Integrals have 4 parameters: the lower bound `a`, the upper bound `b`, the function `f` and the function parameter we want to integrate `x` (that one is by default `x` and as an optional work if you have time you could let the user choose the variable for multivariable functions).

 You can consider that the functions will be of one parameter only (for example $f: x ↦ sin(x)$ and not $f: (x,y) ↦ cos(y) + sin(x)$ ).